 Understanding dopamine’s functions is a work in progress.

-Over 110,000 research papers have been written about it, yet scientists are still trying to determine exactly what it does!
-(1)
+Over 110,000 research papers have been written about it, yet scientists are still trying to determine exactly what it does.

 Here are some of the known functions of dopamine.

-Dopamine is crucial to the feeling of motivation you need to work towards both long-term and short-term goals.
+Dopamine is crucial to the feeling of motivation that we need to work toward both long-term and short-term goals.

-It delivers a feeling of satisfaction when you’ve accomplished what you set out to do.
+It delivers a feeling of satisfaction when we’ve accomplished what we set out to do.

-Dopamine is released when your needs are about to be met.
-(2)
+Dopamine is released when our needs are about to be met

-It helped our ancestors survive by giving them an energy boost when presented with a great opportunity, such as locating a new source of food.
+It helped our prehistoric ancestors survive by giving them an energy boost when they were presented with a great opportunity, such as locating a new food source.

-You wouldn’t think we’d need to be motivated to find food, yet alarmingly, lab mice with dopamine deficiency are so unmotivated that they starve to death even when food is readily available.
-(3)
+You wouldn’t think you would need to be motivated to find food, yet lab mice with dopamine deficiency are so unmotivated that they starve to death even when food is readily available.

-Our modern lifestyle doesn’t provide the same opportunities for dopamine enhancement that our ancestors experienced, like hunting dinner.
+Our modern lifestyle doesn’t provide the fundamental opportunities for dopamine enhancement that our ancestors experienced.

-But we still seek dopamine because of the way it makes us feel — alive and excited.
+But we still seek out dopamine boosts because of the way it makes us feel — alive and excited.

 There are both healthy and unhealthy ways to get a dopamine lift.

-You can boost your dopamine watching or playing sports, learning something new, finishing a project, or landing a new account at work.
+You can raise your dopamine level by watching or playing sports, learning something new, finishing a project, or landing a new account at work.

 Any form of accomplishment that gives you that “Yes, I did it!” feeling will increase dopamine.